teddymalhan/CommitWise/README.md

 ## Installation

-To install and run Git Tutorial Maker, follow these steps:
+To install and run CommitWise, follow these steps:

 1. **Clone the Repository**:
     ```bash